ScriptedSnark/GSChaos/gamedir/README.txt

 ==============
 1. Extract ZIP to your Half-Life directory (you can create backup for hl.exe)
 2. Run game
-3. If you see progress bar on top, Chaos Mod is installed successfully!
+3. If you see progress bar on top in game, Chaos Mod is installed successfully!

 INSTALLATION (FOR WON 2005)
 ==============